flegall/monopack/README.md

 ```

 Monopack will use webpack 4 to produce the bundle.
-The bundle is produced in 'development' in order not to obfuscate the code.
+The bundle is produced in 'development' mode in order not to obfuscate the code.
 Source maps are included.

 ### Configuration file